WESTFIELD, NJ — A judge has ordered Addams Tavern at 115 Elm St. downtown to close as of Friday, Dec. 15, and not re-open without further court order.

 Other issues from the complaint filed by the landlord are being reserved for a future trial, including handicap access and if rent should be calculated by the square footage in the lease or the square footage that the restaurant now occupies after renovations.

-In a letter Wednesday, Chip Grabowski, CEO of Harvest Restaurants, called the situation “unfortunate” and said that the restaurant will begin repairs.
+In a letter Wednesday, Chip Grabowski, CEO of Harvest Restaurants, called the situation “unfortunate” and said that the restaurant will begin construction.

 In his letter, Grabowski said that the employees of Addams Tavern have been moved to other Harvest Restaurants to ensure that none of their team members would be unemployed during the holiday season.